What's the Best Gravel Bike For You to go Beyond Road?

 Even after manufacturers started designing bicycles for surfaced roads, riders kept pushing their limits.
-Road racers would train by riding off-road in the winter, and the sport of cyclocross was born.
-And adventurous cycle tourers would use their bikes as a means of crossing wild, uncharted terrain, and gravel was born.
+Road racers would train by racing off-road in the winter, and the sport of cyclo-cross was born.
+And adventurous cycle tourers would use their bikes as a means of crossing wild, uncharted terrain and gravel was born.

 Modern gravel bikes have evolved from every corner of cycling.

-Many modern gravel bikes come with plenty of mounts to attach luggage and bike packing equipment, disc brakes are standard fare, dropper posts have become more and more common.
+Many modern gravel bikes come with plenty of mounts to attach luggage and bike packing equipment, disk brakes are standard fare, dropper posts have become more and more common.

 Many people ask “can I put gravel tires on a road bike?” and the answer is usually no, but that depends on your frame.

-So why “gravel?”
+So why “gravel”?
 It’s a term that comes from the US, where it’s used to describe the miles of unsurfaced dirt roads that sweep across its mountains, plains and forests.
-Gravel bikes aren’t just good on gravel roads though: they’re fun to ride on anything from dirt tracks to rough roads to tamer mountain bike trails.
+Gravel bikes aren’t just good on gravel roads though: they’re fun to ride on anything from dirt tracks to rought roads to tamer mountain bike trails.

-It’s for that reason we’ve given our bikes the Marin ‘Beyond Road’ title because that’s exactly what they do, they’ll take you down the end of the asphalt to whatever comes next.
+It’s for that reason we’ve given our bikes the Marin ‘Beyond Road’ title because that’s exactly what they do, they’ll take you down the road and beyond the asphalt to whatever comes next.